Shelley Duvall: Mental health

 In November 2016, Duvall was interviewed by Phil McGraw on his daytime talk show, Dr. Phil, about her mental illness.
 The segment received significant criticism from the public, with some claiming she was exploited.
-Vivian Kubrick, daughter of director Stanley Kubrick, posted an open letter to McGraw on Twitter, while actress Mia Farrow tweeted that it was "upsetting and unethical to exploit Shelley Duvall at this vulnerable time in her life".
+Vivian Kubrick, daughter of director Stanley Kubrick, posted an open letter to McGraw on Twitter, and actress Mia Farrow tweeted that it was "upsetting and unethical to exploit Shelley Duvall at this vulnerable time in her life".

 Director Lee Unkrich located Duvall in 2018 to interview her for his book, Stanley Kubrick's The Shining.
 Unkrich noted that Duvall remained very proud of her career.
 In 2021, Seth Abramovitch, writer for The Hollywood Reporter, found Duvall for an interview saying, "I only knew that it didn't feel right for McGraw's insensitive sideshow to be the final word on her legacy."
 The article noted that her memory was "sharp and full of engrossing stories".

 Death

-After several months in hospice care, Duvall died due to complications from diabetes at her home in Blanco, on July 11, 2024.
+After several months in hospice care, Duvall died due to complications from diabetes at her home in Blanco, Texas, on July 11, 2024.
 Her death was announced by Gilroy to The Hollywood Reporter.
 Several tributes were posted to Duvall, including messages from Stephen King and the Stanley Kubrick estate.